MAC-Projects/Macblut/README.md

 states is determined through a custom heuristic, which differs based on whether the player is playing as black (attacker) or white (defender).

+Further information (in Italian) can be found in “presentation.pdf”.

 ## White Heuristic

 * Percentage of yet non-captured white pawns